gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 @btime ForwardDiff.gradient($f, $x);
 ```

-Not bad, but we can do better.
+Not bad, but you can do better.

 ## Overwriting a gradient

-Since we know how much space our gradient will occupy, we can pre-allocate that memory and offer it to AD.
+Since you know how much space your gradient will occupy, you can pre-allocate that memory and offer it to AD.
-Some backends can get a speed boost from this trick.
+Some backends get a speed boost from this trick.

 ```@repl tuto
 grad = zero(x)